scrapjs/glsl-to-float/readme.md

 Read float values from WebGL.
-An alternative to [glsl-read-float](https://www.npmjs.com/package/glsl-read-float), based on other [technique](http://stackoverflow.com/a/20859830/1052640), allows just read resulting buffer as array.
+An alternative to [glsl-read-float](https://www.npmjs.com/package/glsl-read-float), based on the other [technique](http://stackoverflow.com/a/20859830/1052640), allows just to read resulting buffer as array.

 ```js
 var triangle     = require('a-big-triangle')